Daniel-Otieno/Daniel-Otieno/README.md

 ### Hello, I'm Daniel Otieno 👋

 - 🔭 I’m currently working on a Delivery App.
-- 🌱 I’m currently learning Phython.
+- 🌱 I’m currently learning Python.
 - 👯 I’m looking to collaborate on YouTube.
 - 🤔 I’m looking for help with VelocityX Documentation.
 - 💬 Ask me about Adobe Illustrator.